techademytech/aeye-janus-codebase/janus-gateway-1/README.md

 In case you're interested in compiling the sample Event Handler plugin, you'll need to install the development version of libcurl as well (usually `libcurl-devel` on Fedora/CentOS, `libcurl4-openssl-dev` on Ubuntu/Debian).

 If your distro ships a pre-1.5 version of libsrtp, you'll have to uninstall that version and [install 1.5.x, 1.6.x or 2.x manually](https://github.com/cisco/libsrtp/releases).
 In fact, 1.4.x is known to cause several issues with WebRTC.
-While 1.5.x is supported, we recommend installing 2.x instead Notice that the following steps are for version 2.2.0, but there may be more recent versions available:
+While 1.5.x is supported, we recommend installing 2.x instead.
+Notice that the following steps are for version 2.2.0, but there may be more recent versions available:

 	wget https://github.com/cisco/libsrtp/archive/v2.2.0.tar.gz
 	tar xfv v2.2.0.tar.gz